ParikhKadam/papers-summary/Fooling Deep Neural Networks/Intriguing properties of neural networks/dissection.md

 #### Analysis of maxpool
 A max-pooling layer `φk` is contractive: `∀x, r, ‖φk(x) − φk(x+r)‖ ≤ ‖r‖`, since its Jacobian is a projection onto a subset of the input coordinates and hence does not expand the gradients.

 So, how is Jacobian related to contraction?
-I am copying the explanation from a stackoverflow post (link given in references section).
+I am copying the explanation from a stackoverflow post (link given in "for more information" section).

 At a very basic level, the eigenvectors of a matrix are the directions in which the action of the associated transformation is a simple scaling operation.
 The associated eigenvalues are the scale factors.
 By linearity, the overall action of the transformation can be described by a superposition of these “eigen-actions.”
 If we want the transformation to contract in every direction, then all of its eigenvalues must have absolute value less than unity.